Document type: Conceptual foundation

 Fit as Binary

-This binary nature means that unclear fit conditions result in unpredictable selection.
+This model means that unclear fit conditions result in unpredictable selection.
 If the AI cannot determine fit, it may randomly include or exclude based on marginal signals.

 Clear Boundaries